jonsetzky/URP-Sandbox---Copy/README.md

 # Deployment

-1. Create a layer that is pixelated.
+1. Create a layer named 'Pixel'
 2. Add the `Pixelate` renderer feature to your renderer asset.
 And make sure that:
    - It's layer is the pixelate layer
    - RP Event is `Before Rendering Transparents`